 Kathie Engelbrecht is a 3rd-4th and 5th-6th grade Team Teacher.
 She has been at TNCA since 2014.
 Kathie grew up in New York and earned her B.A. in English from Duke University.
 From her first internship for Sesame Street, Kathie’s interest in non-traditional and informal learning environments has guided her career and volunteer positions.
 As an educational planner for Perkins+Will, Kathie worked with schools around the world to create optimal learning environments for their communities.
 Prior to moving to Asheville in 2007, Kathie earned her Master’s Degree in Education from UNC Chapel Hill, where she studied the influence of place on learning.
 Kathie’s three children attend TNCA.
 When not at school, Kathie enjoys exploring the world with her family, reading, sewing and baking.

-Kara McNerney is the 1st-2nd grade teacher.
-Kara is new to TNCA, but has been working with children for over twenty years in outdoor and environmental education and has been teaching in a classroom for ten years.
-She has a B.S. in Wildlife Management from Ohio State University and has Montessori elementary certification for ages six through twelve.
+Kara McNerney is a 1st-2nd grade Team Teacher.
+Kara joined TNCA in 2018, but she has been working with children for over twenty years in outdoor and environmental education and has been teaching in a classroom for over ten years.
+She has a B.S. in Wildlife Management from The Ohio State University and has Montessori elementary certification for ages six through twelve.
 She lives with her husband, Mike, and their daughters, Iris and Stella.
 She enjoys hiking, canoeing, kayaking, bicycling, reading, being outdoors, and playing piano and guitar.

 Elise Cross is a K4-Kindergarten Team Teacher who has been at TNCA since 2011.
 Trained in Orton-Gillingham, Elise is a Certified Academic Language Practitioner (CALP) and works with K4-2nd grade students in Language Arts.
 She earned a B.F.A. from Western Carolina University, where she majored in classical piano performance.
 Prior to joining TNCA, she tutored children and adults, taught piano, and volunteered with the Blue Ridge Literacy Council as an ESL tutor.
 Elise also facilitates a monthly kids’ mindfulness meditation class downtown.
 Elise is excited to be part of an educational community that engages its students in critical thinking in such a harmonious and nurturing setting.
 She and her husband have lived in Western North Carolina since 1998, and they have two children, both of whom attend TNCA.

-Ellyn Lurey was born in Asheville, but grew up in Nashville, TN.
+Ellyn Lurey is a 1st-2nd grade Team Teacher who joined TNCA in 2018.
+Ellyn was born in Asheville, but grew up in Nashville, TN.
 She received her B.A. in History and Dance from the College of Charleston in South Carolina.
 After college, Ellyn moved to Charlotte to work as the Education Coordinator at the Charlotte Museum of History.
 While also teaching youth dance classes in the evenings, Ellyn realized her dream of working with children and decided to pursue a career in education.
 She received her Elementary Education degree from the University of North Carolina, Charlotte, in 2015, and moved back to Asheville, where she maintained strong roots through friends and family, in 2017.
 Ellyn has experience working with both preschool and elementary students, most recently at Fernleaf Community Charter School.
 While not at work, Ellyn enjoys eating and hiking her way through Asheville with her fiancé, dog, and cat.